gsoules/AvantRelationships/README.md

 on the AvantRelationships configuration page.
 If AvantSearch is also installed and activated, clicking the button will display all of the related creations as search results in an [Image View](http://swhplibrary.net/searching/search-results-image-view/).
 If AvantSearch is not active, clicking the button will display all of the creation items inline on the creator item page.

+#### Title Sync Option
+The [AvantElements](https://github.com/gsoules/AvantElements) plugin has a [Title Sync](https://github.com/gsoules/AvantElements#title-sync-option) option that makes it easy to keep implicitly related items in sync with each other.
+If you change the title text in one item, Title Sync will automatically update the corresponding text in implicitly related items.

 ### Placement of the Visualization Graph Preview
 The preview is a small image of the visualization graph.
 When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.
 By default, the AvantRelationships plugin displays the preview immediately after an item's metadata elements and before item relationship groups.
 You can have the  preview appear somewhere else such as in the sidebar.
 To display the graph at a designated location: